x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/enable-or-disable-outlook-web-app.md

 ms.service: exchange-online
 localization_priority: Normal
 ms.assetid: abc19646-6211-4f18-a060-e347452dcc53
-description: "You can use the EAC or the Shell to enable or disable Outlook Web App for a user mailbox.
+description: "You can use the EAC or Exchange Online PowerShell to enable or disable Outlook Web App for a user mailbox.
 When Outlook Web App is enabled, a user can use Outlook Web App to send and receive email.
 When Outlook Web App is disabled, the mailbox will continue to receive email messages, and a user can access it to send and receive email by using a MAPI client, such as Microsoft Outlook, or with a POP or IMAP email client, assuming that the mailbox is enabled to support access by those clients."
 ---

 # Enable or disable Outlook Web App for a mailbox

-You can use the EAC or the Shell to enable or disable Outlook Web App for a user mailbox.
+You can use the EAC or Exchange Online PowerShell to enable or disable Outlook Web App for a user mailbox.
 When Outlook Web App is enabled, a user can use Outlook Web App to send and receive email.
 When Outlook Web App is disabled, the mailbox will continue to receive email messages, and a user can access it to send and receive email by using a MAPI client, such as Microsoft Outlook, or with a POP or IMAP email client, assuming that the mailbox is enabled to support access by those clients.

 > [!NOTE]
 > Support for Outlook Web App and MAPI, POP3, and IMAP4 email clients is enabled by default when a user mailbox is created.